datachainlab/ibc-rs/docs/architecture/adr-11-refactor-errors.md

 ## Decision

+[What trait bounds should exist on the `HostError` associated type?]
 [Where should this top-level error type reside?]
 [Should ValidationContexts implemented on apps (i.e. the TokenTransfer app) also implement an `Error` associated type?]